ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 ---
-title: 'Configuring the network on ProxMox VE on the High Grade & SCALE ranges'
+title: 'Configuring the network on Proxmox VE on the High Grade & SCALE ranges'
 slug: proxmox-network-hg-scale
-excerpt: 'Find out how to configure the network on ProxMox VE on the High Grade & SCALE ranges.'
+excerpt: 'Find out how to configure the network on Proxmox VE on the High Grade & SCALE ranges'
 section: 'Advanced use'
 order: 1
 ---